Tropico (video game): Trivia

-The Presidential Palace, main building of the game, is modeled after Palacio de Valle in Cuba.
+The Presidential Palace, main building of the game, is modeled after the Palacio del Valle in Cuba.

 Legacy

 Tropico was followed by a sequel, Tropico 2: Pirate Cove, in 2003.
 While PopTop remained involved as the sequel's producer, the game was developed by Frog City Software.
 Tropico 2 was the final game in the series to be published by Take-Two Interactive.
 No further entries were greenlit until November 2008, when Kalypso Media bought the Tropico intellectual property from Take-Two and announced Tropico 3, developed by Bulgaria's Haemimont Games.
 The game was released in 2009.
 Afterward, Haemimont Games developed Tropico 4 (2011) and Tropico 5 (2014), both published by Kalypso.
 Tropico 6, developed by Limbic Entertainment and published again by Kalypso Media, was announced in June 2017 and released on March 29, 2019.
 In December 2020, Realmforge Studios announced that it would take over its future development of the series.
+Tropico 7 was announced in August 2025 and is scheduled for release sometime in 2026.